TulevaEE/onboarding-client/README.md

 ## Stack

-It's built using the react and redux stack.
-It's tested using jest.
-All routing happens on the client side, using react-router.
-Bindings between the router and redux are handled with react-router-redux.
+It's built using the `react` and `redux` stack.
+It's tested using `jest`.
+All routing happens on the client side, using `react-router`.
+Bindings between the router and redux are handled with `react-router-redux`.
 All strings in the application are defined in translation files and consumed using `retranslate`.

 ## Development